MicrosoftDocs/security/security-docs/operations/siem-workspace.md

 :::image type="content" source="./media/sentinel-workspaces-multi-tenant.svg" alt-text="Diagram of an example use of Azure Lighthouse across multiple Microsoft Entra tenants." lightbox="./media/sentinel-workspaces-multi-tenant.svg" border="false":::

-With Azure Lighthouse, you can run queries across multiple workspaces or create workbooks to visualize and monitor data from your connected data sources and gain additional insight.
+With Azure Lighthouse, you can run queries across multiple workspaces or create workbooks to visualize and monitor data from your connected data sources and gain extra insight.
 It’s important to consider Zero Trust principles.
 See [Recommended security practices](/azure/lighthouse/concepts/recommended-security-practices) to implement least privileges access controls for Azure Lighthouse.

 Consider the following questions when implementing security best practices for Azure Lighthouse:

 - Who is responsible for data ownership?
 - What are the data isolation and compliance requirements?
-- How will you implement least privileges across tenants.
+- How will you implement least privileges across tenants?
 - How will multiple data connectors in multiple Microsoft Sentinel workspaces be managed?
 - How to monitor office 365 environments?
 - How to protect intellectual properties&ndash;for example, playbooks, notebooks, analytics rules&ndash;across tenants?